cityssm/tip-of-the-month/README.md

     [include alternative text](2024/03-mar/alternative-text.md)
     for assistive technologies?
 - 🤣 **I fired up my old Windows 95 machine the other day and tried to use Microsoft Word.**
-  - By the time the program finally loaded, I had already written the entire report out by hand and mailed it to my boss!"
+  - By the time the program finally loaded, I had already written the entire report out by hand and mailed it to my boss!

 ## October 2024